konveyor/enhancements/enhancements/tackle/tackle-windup-integration/README.md

 	- quarkus1
 	- resteasy
 	- rhr
-- **Source**: List of sources configured for the analysis.
+- **Source(s)**: List of sources configured for the analysis.
 This helps narrowing down the list of rules that should be executed during the analysis.
 The field should be a dropdown with multiple selection.
-The selected values should be passed to the CLI with the --source flag separated by spaces. (eg. --source eap eap6).
-Values:
+It should be empty by default, but **if the user uploaded any custom rules on the previous screen, sources from these rules should appear selected as well** The selected values should be passed to the CLI with the --source flag separated by spaces. (eg. --source eap eap6).
+Values should include the following fixed list **plus any custom source that might have been derived from the custom rules in the previous screen**.
+For example, if any custom rule in the previous screen had a source named *custom-source*, it should be added as well to the following list of available options and appear as selected in the list of selected sources:
     - agroal
 	- amazon
 	- artemis
 	- avro